abrahambahez/sabhz-web/src/pages/optimizar-el-tiempo.md

 ------------------------------------------------------------------------

 Madore, Kevin P, and Anthony D Wagner.
 2019.
-“Multicosts of Multitasking.”
+"Multicosts of Multitasking."
 In *Cerebrum: The Dana Forum on Brain Science*.
 Vol.
 2019.
 Dana Foundation.

 Reagle Jr, Joseph M. 2019. *Hacking Life: Systematized Living and Its Discontents*.
 MIT Press.